We often find ourselves in doubt about what can be registered (and how); what falls under copyright law and what doesn’t.

-1.- Comic characters: The comics, obviously, generate copyright, it happens as with original drawings in general.
-Consequently comic characters generate rights for themselves.
-Our recommendation is to create a PDF with several views of each character, along with their name and personality, and register it.
+1. Comic characters: comics are obviously protected by copyright law, just like any original drawing.
+Consequently, comic characters generate rights for themselves.
+Our recommendation to protect your original characters is to create a PDF featuring several views of each character, along with their name and personality, and register it.

-3.- Instagram: Instagram photos and videos, as artistic works, can be registered.
-Another thing is the exact consideration, but better to register even your selfies than later regret if someone uses them without authorization.
+3. Instagram: Instagram photos and videos, as artistic works, can be registered.
+One might question whether they are works of art or not, but better to register your selfies than regret it later if someone uses them without permission.

-4.- Comments on social networks: Any initial post that provokes a debate could be registered, but it’s so that the comments themselves, in many cases, extensive and with a lot of work behind, are original and creative works by themselves.
-It is not too much of a stretch to register those texts too because there is always people who might be tempted to use them without authorization (don’t mistake this with the right to quote).
+4. Comments on social networks: any initial post that provokes a debate could be registered, but so can comments in many cases.
+Sometimes they can be extensive and take a lot of work.
+They are indeed original and creative works.
+It is not too much of a stretch to register those texts, because there is always people who might be tempted to use them without permission.
+(Don’t mistake this with the right to quote!)

-5.- Speeches: Even if we don’t realize it, anyone can end up giving a speech can for any reason.
-If someone records your speech, you can register yours by using, for instance, that recording.
+5. Speeches: if someone records your speech, you can register yours by using, for instance, that recording.
+You can also just register it as text.
 We have all had a dream at some point, right?

-6.- Lectures: It’s not expected that we all have give a lecture someday, but when we have to give it, we all understand the work it carries, and the text and other contents that are produced.
-Register your great lecture, using the audio, or the text that has been generated.
+6. Lectures: it’s not expected that we all have give a lecture someday, but when we have to give it, we all understand the work it entails.
+Not just text, but also other contents to make our points and share information effectively.
+You can absolutely register your lectures using audiovisual materials, text, or both.

-8.- School classes: Do you teach in college or university?
-Or in the Internet?
+8. School lessons: do you teach in college or university?
+Or online?
 You know the work it takes to prepare and teach a class.
-Outside the objective data, how things are told is part of the original and creative works that can be registered in Safe Creative.
+Objective data can’t be registered, but the way things are presented and taught is a creative process that produces original and creative work.
+Videos, images, presentations, specific texts that convey complex ideas in few words… All of these can be registered in Safe Creative.

-9.- Translations: A translation is a derivative work, but no two translations, made by two different people, are the same.
-Each translator incorporates her or his own style, the words she or he considers, in a way that is creative and adapted to the rhythm of what is being told.
-Hence, the translations generate copyright and it is convenient to register them, especially if they have been done from third-party works.
+9. Translations: a translation is a derivative work, but no two translations, made by two different people, are the same.
+Each translator has their own style, and if you are a translator yourself you know that it’s a creative task.
+Hence, the translations are protected by copyright and it is convenient to register them, especially if they have been done from third-party works.

-10.- Choreographies, pantomimes: A dance, or a certain sequence of original and creative movements, is the type of work that, although difficult to visualize to register, is important to protect.
+10. Choreographies, pantomimes: a dance, or a certain sequence of original and creative movements, is the type of work that, although difficult to visualize to register, is important to protect.
 How?
-Describing using text the movements, steps, rhythms and perhaps recording a video showing the choreography or pantomime.
+Describing movements, steps and rhythms through text, perhaps illustrations, and ideally recording a video to show the choreography or pantomime.